Maintenance Operatives (x2)

-Turning Tides is recruiting a new multi-skilled Maintenance Operative to join a small but developing maintenance team to help provide support to a growing portfolio of properties and services across West Sussex.
+Turning Tides is recruiting for two new multi-skilled Maintenance Operatives to join the maintenance team to help provide support to a growing portfolio of properties and services across West Sussex and Mid-Sussex.

 Reporting to the Buildings Manager, the post holder will be responsible for providing a hands-on maintenance service to Turning Tides’ residential and project buildings.

 Candidates must be able to work closely with the rest of the Maintenance Team and staff members on site to prioritise reactive repairs, refurbishments works and compliance tasks all within the context of active services and our client’s homes.

 The applicant must possess the ability to work independently on site, taking initiative and responsibility for completing tasks.
 The post holder must also be able to work sensitively around our clients, especially those with complex needs.

 The applicant must hold a current, valid and clean driving licence, a vehicle will be supplied.
 Experience of carrying out various repairs and refurbishment tasks in residential properties is essential.
 Applicants with plumbing or carpentry skills are preferable.